amanda-anderson/news-collective/README.md

 # News Collective
 ### Powered by NewsAPI ###
 A dynamic, one-page news app for reading the top 10 headlines from a variety of news sources.
-This app offers a convenient alternative to visiting each news publisher individually.
+This app offers a convenient alternative to visiting each publisher individually.

 Currently Working On:
 - Transition to progressive web app, so it can be downloaded through the app store and used offline.